-- New Zealand international airlines planning to operate a scheduled international air service to or from New Zealand must apply for an international air service licence.
-Refer to Annex 1: Overview of the process for licensing restricted scheduled international air service for the end-to-end licensing process. - The airline operator should inform the Ministry of their intent to initiate their licence application; submit a new application or vary their existing licence.
-An application for licence must be made to the Ministry. - 12 Upon receiving an application for a licence, the Ministry will publish a public notice of the application on the Ministry's website.
-The notice will specify a time, not less than 21 days from the date of the notice, during which the Secretary for Transport (the Secretary) will receive written representations relating to the application. - An application for licence must include the information and documents required by relevant legislation or specified by the Secretary as detailed in the table below.
+- 8 New Zealand international airlines planning to operate a scheduled international air service to or from New Zealand must apply for an international air service licence.
+Refer to Annex 1: Overview of the process for licensing scheduled international air service (excluding restricted scheduled international air service) for the end-to-end licensing process. - 9 The airline operator should inform the Ministry of Transport (Ministry) of their intent to initiate their licence application; submit a new application or vary their existing licence. - 10 An application for licence must be made to the Ministry and include the information and documents required by relevant legislation or specified by the Secretary for Transport (Secretary) as detailed in the table below.

 Supporting information required Evidence/information to provide Operational details Provide details on, The route/s to be followed, including all places to be served on the route/s.
 The type of aircraft to be operated and, for passenger services, its seating configuration.
 How often the service will fly every week (frequency).
 Details of any code-share arrangements.
 The airline code and flight numbers to be used on each route.
 The date of intended start of the service.
-We may also ask you to submit a schedule of full passenger fares.
-Proof of ownership and control Provide evidence of and/or an affidavit attesting that, Control The airline is incorporated, and its head office and operational base, are in New Zealand.
+Dracf of our probin and Proof of ownership and control Provide evidence of and/or an affidavit attesting that, The airline is incorporated, and its head office and operational base are, in New Zealand.
 New Zealand nationals own at least 51% of the paid-up capital of the airline, and that, for passenger airlines, the total paid-up capital is equal with the scale of the operation proposed.
-New Zealand nationals have effective control of the airline by holding a majority of the positions on the board, including that of chairperson1 No more than 25% of the airline is owned by a single foreign airline, or foreign airline interest.
+New Zealand nationals have effective control of the airline by holding a majority of the positions on the board, including that of chairperson No more than 25% of the airline is owned by a single foreign airline, or foreign airline interest.
+No more than 35% in total is owned by foreign airlines or foreign airline interests.

-1 If you intend to operate as a Single Aviation Market airline under the air services agreement between Australia and New Zealand, some differences of ownership may apply.
+&lt;sup>2 If you intend to operate as a Single Aviation Market airline under the air services agreement between Australia and New Zealand, some differences of ownership may apply.